MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/emails-not-automatically-tracked-or-synchronized.md

 - The received email isn't in the root _Inbox_ of the target mailbox.
 Emails must remain in the root _Inbox_ until they're tracked.
 Moving emails between folders can cause server-side synchronization to omit them.
 - The mailbox isn't properly configured in the remote email system (Microsoft Exchange or Google Gmail), or there are connectivity issues between the mailbox and the remote email system.
 Configuration and connectivity errors can be found on the mailbox alert wall.

-### Troubleshooting with the "Server-Side Synchronization Item Level Monitoring" dashboard
+### Troubleshoot using the "Server-Side Synchronization Item Level Monitoring" dashboard

 You can use the [Server-Side Synchronization Item Level Monitoring](/power-platform/admin/troubleshooting-monitoring-server-side-synchronization#the-server-side-synchronization-item-monitoring-dashboard) dashboard to understand why emails, appointments, contacts, and tasks aren't synchronized.